adri1197/DP_Image-Binary-Classification/README.md

 ![kitten](samples/undamaged/post_007_094.png "Undamaged")
 ![kitten](samples/undamaged/post_008_057.png "Undamaged")

-The main goal is to implement this neural network in Intel´s devices.
+Being the main goal to implement this neural network in Intel´s devices.
 Hence, we will use the [OpenVino Toolkit](https://software.intel.com/en-us/openvino-toolkit) to obtain a multiplatform and optimized model to be used in Intel´s hardware.
 ## **Neural Network**
 This CNN (Convolutional Neural Network) is deployed in Keras by [Tensorflow](https://www.tensorflow.org/api_docs/python/tf) using Python.
 The version of Tensorflow is **2.2** for development, but for OpenVino, the **v2.0** is needed (check the rest of tools and dependencies in OpenVino´s website).
 This model is formed by the next layers: